Homotopy, Symmetry, and Non-Hermitian Band Topology: Chern number and Euler number from Berry connections

 Another way to fix this problem is to define (non-canonically, namely, depending on the choice of local frames) RR connection locally, and then use a partition of unity to ``glue them" into a global connection \cite{tu2017differential}, similar to the proof of existence of a connection for a vector bundle over a manifold.
 However, this is in general not practical, since the above define connection can be very complicated in the overlapping regions of different open sets.

 The RL convention is a globally well-defined connection on a different vector bundle.
 Here the vector bundle is defined by the left eigenvectors instead of the right ones.
-Nevertheless, it always gives the same Chern number as the LR convention.
+Nevertheless, this vector bundle shares the same Chern number as the LR convention.
 For a proof, notice that:

 and hence

 For the Chern number, only the real diagonal part of the Berry curvature contributes.
 The LR and the RL choices share the same real diagonal part according to the equation above.
 This completes the proof.